-The chief arguments against this program would be anti-
+The chief arguments against this program would be antiprison sentiment and the existence of greater priorities.

 The arguments regarding anti-prison sentiment, 13/ can be disposed of on the merits.
 In any event, the force of any such arguments could be reduced by concentrating initially on renovation of existing facilities since many of those who are opposed to prison expansion are strongly in favor of modernizing existing facilities.